School of Theatre, Dance, and Film

 T: 512.245.2147 F: 512.245.8440

 Graduate students at Texas State work closely with professional artist-educators who have earned national and international recognition.
-Our Faculty have performed on Broadway, starred in television shows, danced in professional companies, worked at Tony-Award winning regional theatres, produced award winning films. choreographed for dance productions and musicals, had designs displayed internationally, presented films at Cannes Film Festival and SXSW, published books and articles, and had their plays produced in New Your and abroad.
+Our faculty have performed on Broadway, starred in television shows, danced in professional companies, worked at Tony-Award winning regional theatres, produced award winning films, choreographed for dance productions and musicals, had designs displayed internationally, presented films at Tribeca Film Festival, Cannes Film Festival, and SXSW, published books and articles, and had their plays produced in New York and abroad.
 We are large enough to have a full complement of highly qualified specialists, yet small enough to provide personal attention to our students.
 Specializations include directing, scenic design, lighting design, and costume design with the option to have a dual emphasis in the design areas.
 There are ample opportunities for graduate students to gain practical experience working on realized productions.
-Recent production include: Into the Woods The Curious Incident of the Dog in the Nighttime, Mala Hierba, Life Sucks, Spring Awakening, The Tempest, Gloria, El Nogalar, Father Comes Home From the Wars, Pippin, Macbeth, Opening Dorr Dance Theatre, and Merge Dance Company.
+Recent production include: Guys & Dolls, Everybody, Sister Act, Our Town, The Wolves, Romeo & Juliet, Into the Woods The Curious Incident of the Dog in the Nighttime, Mala Hierba, Life Sucks, Spring Awakening, Pippin, Macbeth, Opening Door Dance Theatre, and Merge Dance Company.

 We embrace the potential for theatre to create community and change world views.
 We seek:

-• to provide a stimulating, diverse and creative environment in which students deepen their aesthetic experience, while strengthening a broad range of theatre skills,
+• to provide a stimulating and creative environment in which students deepen their aesthetic experience, while strengthening a broad range of theatre skills,

 • to preserve the traditions of dramatic literature, while encouraging experimentation in new theatrical forms, ideas and insights.